leticea/tailwind-next/README.md

 <br>

-# Dashboard with Tailwind and Nextjs
+# Dashboard with Tailwind CSS and Nextjs

 ## 🚀 Tecnologias